Marketing as Communication and What It Means for Your Business

 From there, we take the next step in marketing – messaging.

-While each is vital, of the four principles we list, developing the message requires the most focus.
+While each is vital, developing the message requires the most focus of the four principles we list.
 It's also the one that links marketing directly with communication.

-Your pitch also serves a secondary purpose, pulling double duty as a means to build your brand into a trustworthy name and convince consumers of other brands to transition to yours.
+Your pitch also serves a secondary purpose, pulling double duty to build your brand into a trustworthy name and convince consumers of other brands to transition to yours.

 Ultimately, your messaging is rooted in establishing value.
 You have the solution, but in your marketing, you must communicate the benefits and value of the offer.